Manhattanville University: Pius X School of Liturgical Music

 The Pius X School of Liturgical Music was opened in 1916 and closed in 1960.
-It was founded by Justine Ward, who had developed teaching methods for Gregorian chant emulating the techniques of the monks in Solesmes, and by Georgia Stevens, a musician and nun.
+It was founded by Justine Ward, who had developed teaching methods for Gregorian chant emulating the techniques of the monks in Solesmes, and by Georgia Lydia Stevens, a musician and nun.
 Faculty over the years included Ward, Achille Bragers and André Mocquereau.
 Thousands of music teachers studied at the school, including Cecilia Clare Bocard and Thomas Mark Liotta.
 The school's namesake was Pope Pius X, a devotee of sacred music who initiated reform of the liturgy in the 20th century.
 In 1959, Richard Rodgers attended a concert on the college's campus as part of research for The Sound of Music.
 In 2010 a Gregorian Chant, held in Pius X Hall, as part of Inauguration festivities for a previous President, saw a packed auditorium of alumni, students, and faculty, continuing on the tradition of the Pius X School of Liturgical Music.